 5 Chiarella v.
 United States, 445 U.S. 222 (1980); Dirks v.
 SEC, 463 U.S. 646 (1983); United States v.
 O'Hagan, 521 U.S. 642, 650-52 (1997).
 One recent series of court decisions has cast some doubt on the precise circumstances in which insider trading liability may be found.
 The District Court for the Northern District of Texas recently held that absent a fiduciary (or fiduciary-like) relationship, liability under the misappropriation theory requires not just an agreement not to disclose material nonpublic information, but also an agreement not to trade.
 SEC v.
-Cuban, No. 08-CV-2050 (N.D.
+Cuban, 634 F.Supp.2d 713 (N.D.
 Tex.
-July 17, 2009).
+2009).
 On appeal, the U.S. Court of Appeals for the Fifth Circuit agreed with the SEC's argument that even in the absence of an express agreement not to trade on material nonpublic information, a party that agrees to keep information confidential may be liable for insider trading where there is an implied understanding that trades will not be made based upon the information.
 SEC v.
-Cuban, No. 09-10996 (5th Cir.
-Sept.
-21, 2010); see also SEC, Compliance and Disclosure Interpretations, Regulation FD, Question 101.05 (Aug.
+Cuban, 620 F.3d 551 (5th Cir.
+2010); see also SEC, Compliance and Disclosure Interpretations, Regulation FD, Question 101.05 (Aug.
 14, 2009) (SEC staff expressing the view that a recipient of material nonpublic information subject to an express confidentiality agreement who trades or advises others to trade could face insider trading liability).
 In addition, in SEC v.
-Dorozhko, No. 08-0201-cv (2nd Cir.
-July 22, 2009), the Second Circuit held that insider trading liability could be found where a hacker traded on the basis of material nonpublic information acquired through electronic theft, even though there was no breach of fiduciary duty.
+Dorozhko, 574 F.3d 42 (2nd Cir.
+2009), the Second Circuit held that insider trading liability could be found where a hacker traded on the basis of material nonpublic information acquired through electronic theft, even though there was no breach of fiduciary duty.

 See Cooperman v.
 Individual, Inc., 171 F.3d 43, 49 (1st Cir.
 1999); see also Shaw v.
 Digital Equip.
 Corp., 82 F.3d 1194, 1202 (1st Cir.
 1996) (recognizing that "the mere possession of material nonpublic information does not create a duty to disclose it").
-Despite the lack of disclosure obligations generally under Rule 10b-5, the courts have found an obligation to disclose material nonpublic information (i) when the corporation or a corporate insider trades on confidential information, (ii) when a corporation has made inaccurate, incomplete or misleading disclosure or (iii) when a statute or regulation requires disclosure.
+Despite the lack of disclosure obligations generally under Rule 10b-5, the courts have found an obligation to disclose material nonpublic information: (i) when the corporation or a corporate insider trades on confidential information; (ii) when a corporation has made inaccurate, incomplete or misleading disclosure; or (iii) when a statute or regulation requires disclosure.
 See Backman v.
 Polaroid Corp., 910 F.2d 10, 20 (1st Cir.
-1990) (en banc). discussed below, the timing of such disclosure is ordinarily left to the business judgment of management.
-Second, if a company does disclose corporate information (whether voluntarily or otherwise), Rule 10b-5 requires that those disclosures neither contain misleading statements of material information nor omit material facts necessary to make the statements made not misleading.
-Third, when divulging material nonpublic information, company officials may not disclose it selectively-e.g., exclusively to securities analysts-but rather must make the information available to the general public, if those officials could be found to have gained a personal benefit from the selective disclosure.
-Selective disclosure can lead to liability for the company and for company officials themselves for insider trading by persons receiving the disclosure.
+1990) (en banc).